 I got on the treadmill and blasted some raucous hard-pounding music.

 I still felt that uneasy, sick feeling of ongoing doom.
-I knew this feeling well.
+I knew this feeling well and where it was taking me.
 I recognized where this could go.
 If I ignored it and left it unprocessed, it would paralyze me.
 Learning to process flashbacks/intrusive memories came when I was treated at an intensive trauma treatment program (Help for Trauma) that applied the ITR (Instinctual Trauma Response) method of treating trauma that changed my life in ten days of outpatient therapy.

 What is an intrusive thought?

 An intrusive thought is an involuntary thought, memory, image, or unpleasant idea that you don’t want and didn’t welcome.
 Intrusive thoughts can become an obsession, are upsetting and/or distressing, and can feel overwhelming when you try to manage or eliminate them.
 Intrusive thoughts may also occur in flashes and often cause significant anxiety when they make an appearance.
 Another word for these thoughts is “rumination.”
 Martin Seif, PhD and Sally Winston, PsyD

 There are different types of intrusive thoughts, but generally they fall into one of these categories:

 - Unwanted Memories: Unwanted memories are not often considered ‘intrusive thoughts,’ at least not in the medical sense.
 Many people experience persistent, unwanted memories.
 Those with PTSD, however, are especially prone to these types of intrusive thoughts/memories.
 It’s important to note that anyone may, and most people do, have a memory that causes them significant anxiety, and those with PTSD are more likely to have that memory pop up at unwanted times.